 Not every case requires a set of test skids.
 To assist in determining the probable friction of a road surface we have compiled a statistical analysis of the hundreds of test skids we have conducted throughout the United States.

 Setting up VC3000DAQ with external sensors to record occupant kinematic and biomechanical parameters

 Another valuable tool is the VC1000 reaction tester which when necessary, we use to measure the reaction time of a particular driver.
 The VC3000DAQ can also be configured to measure reaction time.

 Animations and Graphics

 Forensic mapping is the process of mapping scene evidence to produce accurate scale diagrams.
 A working scale diagram is often crucial in the reconstruction of a transportation crash.
 Time, speed, distance and human factor analyses require the examination of evidence in its precise dimension and proper spatial relationship.
 Introtech uses ES Series Topcon and Sokkia theodolites to map scenes and other evidence.

 With the measuring data collected along with scene photos and video, Introtech’s graphics department utilizes the latest computer aided design (CAD) software to produce high quality demonstrative exhibits.
 Our in-house graphics department utilizes foam board exhibits, PowerPoint presentations, 3D animations and simulations to enhance the jury’s comprehension of our opinion and its foundation.
 Many of our clients have successfully used our exhibits in mediations and arbitrations.

-Introtech recently purchased the accident reconstruction software ARAS 360 HD.
-This program is the latest and most innovative 3D animation and simulation product on the market today.
+Introtech has purchased the most current versions of both the FARO Reality and FARO Zone 3D softwares.
+These programs are the latest and most innovative 3D animation and simulation product on the market today.
 Animations are being used with greater frequency in courtrooms as impressive visual aids that visually demonstrate the results of our reconstruction.

 Scale Diagram of Crash